Siege of Groenlo (1627): Negotiations

-The treaty
+Treaty

 A treaty like the one used after the siege of Breda was signed 3 days later, handing the city to the army of the Republic.
 The Spanish troops in Grol and its citizens were allowed to leave, taking arms and loot with them, but only 2 guns could be taken.
 Frederic-Henry loaned 200 carts for the defenders to carry their equipment, as was negotiated.
 He stationed foot soldiers and horsemen in Grol, as to defend it from future attacks.
 The complete circumvallation line was destroyed and all trenches filled, to prevent them from being used by future attackers.
 Archbishop of Utrecht Philippus Rovenius, who resided in the city during the siege, was allowed to leave.
 Grol was now under the Republic and would remain so until the end of the war.

 The victory was celebrated greatly in the Republic.
 The Spaniards had finally been beaten after many losses.
 Hugo de Groot wrote all the details of the battle in his 'Grollae Obsidio' and Joost van den Vondel wrote a 738 verse ode to the siege.
 The saying Zo vaste as Grolle (as sturdy as Grolle) came into being, as a reference to the difficulty of taking the city.